cybertec-postgresql/db_migrator/README.md

 - Finally, call `db_migrate_finish` to remove the FDW and Postgres staging schemas created by `db_migrate_prepare`.

+An errors (except connection problems) that happen during database migration will not terminate processing.
+Rather, they will be reported as warnings.
+Additionally, such errors are logged in the table `migrate_log` in the PostgreSQL staging schema.

+Later errors can be consequences of earlier errors: for example, any failure to migrate an Oracle table will also make all views and constraints that depend on that table fail.

 After you are done, drop the migration extensions to remove all traces of the migration.